kubb-labs/kubb/docs/config/root.md

 # root

 Project root directory.
-Can be an absolute path, or a path relative from the location of the config file itself.
+Can be an absolute path, or a path relative to the location of the config file itself.

 - **Type:** `string` <br/>
 - **Default:** `process.cwd()` <br/>